 Are you dreaming of visiting Europe but aren’t sure where to go?
 Keep scrolling to check out my ultimate Europe bucket list with items worth checking off!

-This ultimate Europe bucket list contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This ultimate Europe bucket list was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Traveling to Europe is a bucket list-worthy item on its own, but once you make it, choosing what to see and where to go can make things a whole lot trickier!